BlockchainCommons/lethekit/README.md

 ## Financial Support

-*LetheKit* (lee-thee kit) is a project by [Blockchain Commons](https://www.blockchaincommons.com/), a not-for-profit organization promoting an open web.
-Our work is funded entirely by collaborative projects and donations and by people like you.
-Every donation will be spent on building open tools, technologies, and techniques for blockchain.
+LetheKit (lee-thee kit) is a project by [Blockchain Commons](https://www.blockchaincommons.com/), a not-for-profit benefit organization supporting the open web.
+Our work is funded entirely by donations from people like you.
+Every donation will be spent on building open tools & technology for blockchain & security infrastructure.

-To financially support further development of *LetheKit*, please consider becoming a Patron of Blockchain Commons by contributing Bitcoin at our [BTCPay Server](https://btcpay.blockchaincommons.com/) or through ongoing fiat patronage by becoming a [Github Sponsor](https://github.com/sponsors/BlockchainCommons); currently, GitHub will match sponsorships so please do consider this option.
+To financially support further development of *LetheKit* and other projects, please consider becoming a Patron of Blockchain Commons through ongoing individual or monthly patronage by becoming a [Sponsor](https://github.com/sponsors/BlockchainCommons) through GitHub; currently they are matching the first $5k so please do consider this option.
+You can also offer support with Bitcoin via our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ## Contributing